Wednesday, April 30, 2008

 I also read nothing in the post-mortems on the three-day consortium concerning an actual victim of the Columbia riot itself--

 Was I just being cantankerous in middle age?
-I went to the school newspaper (yes, the same one I had labored on more than a generation ago), and found that “Commentariat” blogger Armin Rosen was squirming at the “
+I went to the school newspaper (yes, the same one where I labored more than a generation ago), and found “Commentariat” blogger Armin Rosen squirming at the “

 single-minded and out of tone” temper of the proceedings, too.